What We Do

-Welcome to Scarboro Missions’ new Justice, Peace and Integrity of Creation Office (JPIC) Education Program called, Caring for Creation.
-This new program invites young people and adults to deepen their faith while focusing on caring for creation and caring for vulnerable peoples.
+Scarboro Missions’ Justice, Peace and Integrity of Creation Office (JPIC) Education Program called Caring for Creation invited young people and adults to deepen their faith while focusing on caring for creation and caring for vulnerable peoples.
 In his encyclical, Laudato Si’, On Care for Our Common Home, Pope Francis reminds us that the earth is our common home and that it is our responsibility to care for it.
 He calls us to a personal change of heart and a collective transformation that responds to “both the cry of the earth and the cry of the poor.”

 Caring for Our Common Home

-Caring for Our Common Home is a five part workshop series exploring Pope Francis’ encyclical, Laudato Si’, On Care for Our Common Home.
-He reminds us that the earth is our common home and that it is the responsibility of all people to care for it.
-He calls us to a personal change of heart and a collective transformation that responds to “both the cry of the earth and the cry of the poor.”
+The JPIC offered a five part workshop series, Caring for Our Common Home, exploring Pope Francis’ encyclical, Laudato Si’, On Care for Our Common Home.
+He reminds us that the Earth is our common home and that it is the responsibility of all people to care for it.
+Pope Francis is calling us to a personal change of heart and a collective transformation that responds to “both the cry of the earth and the cry of the poor.”

 PART ONE: